redbeanbread031/redbeanbread031/README.md

-- 👋 Hi, I’m readbeanbread!
+- 👋 Hi, I’m 이혜빈Lee Hyebin!
 - 👀 I’m interested in reading( ͡° ͜ʖ ͡°)
-- 🌱 I’m currently learning java(spring) and python so on.
+- 🌱 I’m currently learning java(spring), python(flask) and kotlin so on.
 - 💞️ I’m looking to collaborate on ...(Nothing has been decided yet)
 - 📫 How to reach me ... -> "redbeanbread031@gmail.com"